 2. Goitres may also result from a reduced amount of iodide in the diet.
 Goitres are now less common as iodide is added to table salt.
-Large quantities of iodide have an inhibitory effect on the thyroid, but the mechanism is not fully understood.
+Large quantities of iodide have an inhibitory effect on the thyroid, The mechanism is not fully understood.

 3. Goitres can also be caused by benign or malignant tumours.
-Cancer of the thyroid is a very rare cause.There were only 1757 new thyroid cancer cases in the UK in 2005
+Cancer of the thyroid is a very rare cause.There were less than 2500 new thyroid cancer cases in the UK in 2016